School Coordinators & Students

 - Host a dance or "Teacher vs. Students" athletic game on a weeknight and charge an adult/student rate to benefit the ADA.
 The ADA can provide materials for parents about diabetes and healthy living.

 - Buy several rolls of a bright, neon-colored or tie-dyed ribbon.
 Cut the ribbon into strips about 10 inches long.
-When a student brings in $2.10 (for the 21 million kids and adults with diabetes) or more, give them a ribbon to wear around their arm to honor those they know with diabetes.
+When a student brings in $2.60 (for the nearly 26 million kids and adults with diabetes) or more, give them a ribbon to wear around their arm to honor those they know with diabetes.